kubernetes/website/content/en/docs/concepts/security/service-accounts.md

   rotates the token before it expires.
 * [Service Account Token Secrets](/docs/tasks/configure-pod-container/configure-service-account/#manually-create-a-service-account-api-token)
-  (not recommended): You can mount service account tokens as Kubernetes Secrets in Pods.
+  (not recommended): You can mount service account tokens as Kubernetes Secrets in Pods and External applications.
 These tokens don't expire and don't rotate.
   This method is not recommended, especially at scale, because of the risks associated with static, long-lived credentials.
 In Kubernetes v1.24 and later, the [LegacyServiceAccountTokenNoAutoGeneration feature gate](/docs/reference/command-line-tools-reference/feature-gates/#feature-gates-for-graduated-or-deprecated-features) prevents Kubernetes from automatically creating these tokens for